 Packaging material

-Capsule : 0.2g packaging per gram of coffee
+Capsule: 0.2g packaging per gram of coffee

 250g coffee bag: 0.08g packaging per gram of coffee

-But is home compost the ultimate solution?
+But is home composting really the ultimate solution?

-Aluminum remains aluminum and is extremely CO2 -intensive to produce.
+Aluminum remains aluminum and is extremely CO2-intensive to produce.
 However, according to SwissRecycling , this decreases significantly when recycled aluminum is used.

 It's worth reading the comments.